tonyb7/homepage/README.md

-Botsite
+Site
 =
-A personal sandbox for HTML and CSS.
+A personal website.
+Can be found at http://www-personal.umich.edu/~bait/..